Essenti4l/sender/README.md

 ## Usage

-To use Essential-js/sender in your project, first import the `sender` object, login with your credentials using the `login` method and then use the `sendEmail` function to send an email.
+To use Essential-js/sender in your project, first import the `sender` object, login with your credentials using the `login` method and then use the `send` method to send an email.
 Here's an example:

 ```typescript
 import { sender } from '@essential-js/sender/core';